flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 What could these layers mean in (software) architecture?

 1. The **product** is the ultimate outcome and purpose.
-The product of software architecture is the high-level (global) code structure that we often just call *the architecture*.
+The product of software architecture is the high-level (global) code structure that people commonly call "the architecture".

 2. The **process** is the dynamic activity of the architect that produces the product with respect to the principles.

 3. The **principles** describe the domain of the craft, its entities and rules.
 Our domain is code.
 Note, that technical "system architecture" is a different topic.

 Principles are the natural laws that govern the universe in which the product exists.
 They determine what products can possibly manifest.
 Every creation exists as a consequence of such laws and because it is in accordance with them.
-We'll refer to those laws as *architecture*.
+When we'll talk of *architecture* in this book, we will primarily mean those laws.

 To grow into a healthy happy human, we must design our lifestyle in accordance with the laws (architecture) of  human existence.
 To grow a healthy happy code base, we must design it in accordance with the laws (architecture) of code.